zoylendt/zoylendt.github.io/content/Selfhosted/Multiple jDownloader2 instances behind VPN.md

 The following different containers are part of this setup:

-- `walt3rl/proton-privoxy` ([GitHub](https://github.com/walterl/proton-privoxy), [DockerHub](https://hub.docker.com/r/walt3rl/proton-privoxy)) -> I use this sine my VPN provider is ProtonVPN, however they plan to [sunset the method used here soon(ish)](https://github.com/Rafficer/linux-cli-community/issues/365#issuecomment-1994194066), as discussed [here](https://github.com/walterl/proton-privoxy/issues/46) for `walt3rl/proton-privoxy`, including a [fix](https://github.com/walterl/proton-privoxy/pull/47).
+- `walt3rl/proton-privoxy` ([GitHub](https://github.com/walterl/proton-privoxy), [DockerHub](https://hub.docker.com/r/walt3rl/proton-privoxy)) -> I use this since my VPN provider is ProtonVPN, however they plan to [sunset the method used here soon(ish)](https://github.com/Rafficer/linux-cli-community/issues/365#issuecomment-1994194066), as discussed [here](https://github.com/walterl/proton-privoxy/issues/46) for `walt3rl/proton-privoxy`, including a [fix](https://github.com/walterl/proton-privoxy/pull/47).
 In the future some other container might be required, maybe [gluetun](https://github.com/qdm12/gluetun).
 In order to work best, this setup requires a VPN container that selects an exit server at random upon restart.
 - `plusminus/jdownloader2-headless` ([GitHub](https://github.com/PlusMinus0/headless-jd2-docker), [DockerHub](https://hub.docker.com/r/plusminus/jdownloader2-headless)) -> Despite not been updated in a long time, this container worked best for me.
 The regular updates of jD2 are installed upon container restart.
 - `lscr.io/linuxserver/syncthing` ([LinuxServer.io](https://docs.linuxserver.io/images/docker-syncthing/)) -> I run the setup on a [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) to circumvent disconnections caused by my [ISP](https://en.wikipedia.org/wiki/Internet_service_provider), so I need some tool to retrieve successfully downloaded files.
 - `jamesread/olivetin` ([GitHub](https://github.com/OliveTin/OliveTin), [DockerHub](https://hub.docker.com/r/jamesread/olivetin)) -> Used to restart individual components of the setup without requiring to log into the server's shell, Portainer or something similar.